Sunday, September 30, 2012

 to my mind's enrichment.

 I have had the good luck of an array of broken-hearted love stories.

 Ho hum.

-Marriage came when I was young, but it was difficult because it was important
+Marriage came when I was young, but it was difficult

-to us both to love each other well, so after 15 years of hard work, we achieved it.
+so after 15 years of hard work, we achieved it.

 Then my Beloved died.